Pavel-Lapatin/Experimental/FileManager/Readme.txt

 All relative pathes are created using curent path if additional path begin:
 .\  (current directory)
 ..\ - (previous directory)
-if there is no reference on the perent directories the path is obsolute.
+if there is no reference on the parent directories the path is absolute.
-For working with virtual directories in database using absolete pathes they should start with ~\ at the begining, if not this path was related to the OS file system (shold starts with Disk:\....);
+For working with virtual directories in database using absolute pathes they should start with ~\ at the begining, if this path are related to the OS file system (shold starts with Disk:\....);

 	directory  -i | --info <path> - shows info about directory;
 	directory  create <path> <name> - create a directory;